Statics

 In a FBD, we have often isolated a body (a member, a pin, a portion of a cable) by cutting away the context to free the body -- while being certain to replace everything we cut away with its effect on the body.

-In fluid statics, we will cut away the fluid particles in contact with a solid surface, and replace them with a field of pressure vectors that are (1) compressive; (2) perpendicular to the surface geometry; and (3) computed with Pascal's Law.
+In fluid statics, we will cut away the fluid particles in contact with a solid surface, and replace them with a field of pressure vectors that are:

-In this example, a pressure prism of surface ABCD is illustrated.
+What about a vertical surface with an unusual shape?
+Below, inspect the pressure prism of surface ABCD.
 The pressure prism shows the effect of the fluid particles in contact with the surface.
 Be sure to visualize the process of cutting the fluid away from the surface, and replacing it with a vector at each point.
 The pressure distribution (or prism) is a field of vectors.

 🟦 12.7 Pressure prisms: inward-leaning and outward-leaning surfaces

-This flipbook contains a general procedure that can be used to calculate the resultant force on any submerged surface.
-Work through it slowly and carefully.
+This flipbook contains a general procedure that can be used to calculate the resultant force on any submerged surface (inclined, curved, etc.).

 🟦 12.8 Creating FBDs and solving reactions with the E.o.E.

-Below is a sample calculation for combining loads from fluid statics with our usual tools (FBDs and the E.o.E.).
+Below is a sample calculation that combines loads from fluid statics with our usual Statics tools (FBDs and the E.o.E.).

 🟦 12.9 A word of advice